awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/set-config.md

 The full path to the Greengrass nucleus ZIP \(`greengrass-nucleus-latest.zip`\) file on your host computer\.

 **Note**
-For information about the supported versions of the Greengrass nucleus and Greengrass CLI for IDT for AWS IoT Greengrass, see [Latest IDT version for AWS IoT Greengrass](dev-test-versions.md#idt-latest-version)\.
+For information about the supported versions of the Greengrass nucleus and Greengrass CLI for IDT for AWS IoT Greengrass, see [Latest IDT version for AWS IoT Greengrass V2](dev-test-versions.md#idt-latest-version)\.